collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ![node-client](../assets/tutorials/node-clients/node-client.png)

-Now that eveything is setup and ready, let's write the code needed so our node client react to the instructions from the controller and play some sound.
+Now that everything is setup and ready, let's write the code needed so our node client react to the instructions from the controller and play some sound.

 First, let's thus create our "thing" state and initialize its `id` field with the idea of the _soundworks_ client.
 Open the `src/clients/thing/index.js` file and add the following snippet: